Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

 \end{example}

 Thus, for homological analysis it is not necessary to use the Euclidean metric $d_{2}$.
-Different metrics, however, induce different hidden structure and different topological inference.
-If we know the persistent K\"unneth formula on $p$-norm, we have different and more topological inferences of the given point cloud.
-Note that our point cloud $\Psi_{f}$ is a $N$-torus in $P_1 + \cdots + P_N \subset \mathbb{R}^{M+1}$ {(here $P_L$ is $L$-plane, Proposition \ref{roundness})}, two metric spaces $(P_1 + \cdots + P_N, d_{2})$ and $(P_1 + \cdots + P_N, d_{max})$ are topologically equivalent.
-In order to apply Corollary \ref{Persistent Kunneth formula}, we analyze $\Psi_f$ in the product space $(P_1 + \cdots + P_N, d_{max})$.
+Different metrics, however, induce different hidden structures and different topological inferences.
+If a persistent K\"unneth formula is available for the $p$-norm, it yields additional topological inferences for the given point cloud.